mauroseb/mauroseb.github.io/_posts/2022-03-18-metallb-in-bgp-mode.md

 bfdprofile.metallb.io/test-bfd-prof created
 {% endhighlight %}

-##### 5. Create a BGPPeer resource
+##### 6. Create a BGPPeer resource

-Finally create the BGPPeer resource which will pass to the seaker pods' frr container the right ASN numbers, local and remote, as well as the remote peer IP address.
+Finally create the **BGPPeer** resource which will pass to the seaker pods' frr container the right ASN numbers, local and remote, as well as the remote peer IP address.

 {% highlight console %}
 $ cat << _EOF_ | oc apply -f -